tusharjois/councilfs/README.md

 An Incentivized, Resilient File Distribution System, created for JHU Blockchains & Cryptocurrencies, Spring 2019.

-This code is a research proof-of-concept implementation of the PoR, alderman, and client aspects of our construction. **It is not intended for commercial use**.
+This code is a research proof-of-concept implementation of the PoR, alderman, and client aspects of our construction. **It is not intended for production use**.

 ## Installation